gderecho/hascc/README.md

-# hascc
+# Project hascc -- almost completely non-functional
 The haskell c compiler.

+## Example usage

+- Clone this repository, and change directories to `asm/`.
+- Create the following as ./main.c:

+    int main()
+    {
+        return 123;
+    }

+- Execute `stack build`
+- Execute `cat main.c | bash ./compile.sh`
+- Execute `./a.out; echo "Exited with return code $?"`

+The output is

+    Hello, World!
+    Exited with return code 123

+## Goals
 The current aim is to compile c files to nasm x86-64 linux assembly output.

-The project hopes to later target LLVM or .net or JVM.
+The project hopes to later target LLVM or .net or JVM or other assembly syntax.